 Former ballroom dancing champion and judge on Dancing with the Stars and presenter on Good Morning, Alison is now a 10.00-2.00pm host on a popular radio station.

 Allan Pease talks about relationships and communication.
 He teaches simple, field-tested skills and techniques that work.
 And he delivers his message in a humorous way, which motivates people to want to use these ideas immediately

 For 10 months he was trapped by crushing ice.
 For 5 months he endured soul-destroying solitude.
 For 3 months he lived in total darkness.
 For 1 hour he will have you on the edge of your seat.
 Explorers are a special breed of people blessed with courage, determination and an instinct for survival.

 Andrew Clay is one of New Zealand’s best stand up comedians, and he should be, he’s be doing it for longer than just about anybody else.
-He first stood on a comedy stage at the Sydney Comedy Store on February the 7th 1990 having left his comfortable career as a sales rep his home town of Auckland New Zealand.
+He first stood on a comedy stage at the Sydney Comedy Store in 1990 having left his comfortable career as a sales rep his home town of Auckland.
 For the next 4 and half years he learnt his craft in the unforgiving world of the Australian Stand Up Comedy scene often battling drunken yobbos, halfwit hecklers and disinterested bar patrons who just wanted to watch the footy …. and that was usually just the management

 A born leader and very successful former All Black captain and player, Andy has combined the skills he learned on the rugby field with his business acumen.